ZainK-hub/satbinclass/README.md

 - Note that *inc_res_X.npy* (for use with InceptionResNetV2 has an image size of  x ) and *X.npy* (for use with all the other models, has an image size of 224x224) will be around 6.2GB and 3.5GB large respectively.
 - Running the initial Notebook will also generate the *y.npy* Numpy database of corresponding binary classification (1 or 0).
 - At an initial stage all the HybridEnsNets were also called AvgEnsNets.
 When it was realised that some AvgEnsNets that contain a FeatSpaceEnsNet of ResNet50 and ResNet101 (denoted as ResNet50-ResNet101 in the results file) and other single models are actually hybrid models then the naming was changed in the article.
 In the results the original naming is still used
-- Will add the Notebooks containing the code, they just need to be cleaned up though.
+- Notebooks containing the code have been added.
 - The results are contained in the *model* folder.
 - Apologies, there was an error in the 1st submission of the article, in *Table 1 Ensemble definitions* on pg.
 10 all of the *HybridEnsNet* models include *FeatSpaceEnsNet 3* (*ResNet50-ResNet101*) and not *FeatSpaceEnsNet 6*.